Kianoush-h/Zoom-Attendance-List/README.md

 ```
 python3 ZoomAttendanceList.py
 ```
-After you run the mentioned code in your console, it opens a browser page ( if you do not want to see the brwoser you can change the code to run the process in the background) and after 10 seconds it shows the attendance list automaticaly.
+After you run the mentioned code in your console, it opens a browser page ( if you do not want to see the browser, you can change the code to run the process in the background), and after 10 seconds, it shows the attendance list automatically.